 Professionally the award was important for my career progression.
 I secured a salary to conduct research within the university; however, I didn't have any funding for lab consumables or other experimental costs.
-The Oral & Dental Research Trust GSK award provided essential funding which allowed me to conduct a small study; investigating the chemokine landscape in human gingival tissue.
-This was a key steppingstone in developing a full PhD fellowship application.
+The Oral & Dental Research Trust Haleon award provided essential funding which allowed me to conduct a small study; investigating the chemokine landscape in human gingival tissue.